-Easily an upcycled or repurposed project with your jumbo box of broken and worn down bits, these homemade crayons are always a hit with kiddos.
-Turn something old into something new again.
+Easily an upcycled or repurposed project!
+Turn your jumbo box of broken and worn down bits of crayon into these new homemade crayons.
 Or use a box of new crayons if you want to test out the DIY crayon recipe and you don’t have a stash.
 Fun to add to a space theme, give as a party favor, or pull out as a rainy day activity!
 We love simple science activities!

 Do you remember the delight you felt opening up a brand new box of crayons?
 Do you remember how sad you felt when that favorite crayon broke in half or was worn down so far you could barely use it?